Pros and cons of Firefly overnight bus from Sydney to Melbourne, Australia.

 Cons of Sydney to Melbourne Firefly bus

-- Can be delays due to traffic
+- Can be delayed due to traffic

 - Air Con was very cold